 The characteristic gray-blue hyperpigmentation occurs due to entrapped melanocytes.
 Unilateral presentation is more common.
 The melanocytes are entrapped leading to gray-blue hyperpigmentation of the conjunctiva and sclera along with ipsilateral facial skin.
 There is an increased risk of uveal melanoma and glaucoma in these cases.
 Palatal involvement may also occur.

 Nevus of Ito is very similar to nevus of Ota except it differs in the territory of distribution.
 It was described by Minor Ota in 1954.
 It involves the distribution territory of lateral cutaneous brachial nerves of the shoulder and posterior supraclavicular nerves.
 Both of these diseases share similar pathophysiology.

 The exact etiology is unknown, and various hypotheses have been proposed:

 The Asian population is more commonly involved affecting 0.014% to 0.034% of the population.
 Most commonly, they present at birth, but lesions can also appear in puberty or during pregnancy due to hormonal changes.
 Females are more commonly affected than males at a ratio of 5:1.
-It is more common in the people of Asian and African descent and less common in whites.
-Though the risk of malignant melanoma is much more in whites than other races.
+It is more common in people of Asian and African descent and less common in Whites.
+Though the risk of malignant melanoma is much more in Whites than in other races.